Our2020View/Our2020View.github.io/batteryheater.md

 ---
 layout: page
-title: RV Lithium Battery Heater
+title: RV Lithium Battery Heater | RV Mods
 permalink: /ourmods/batteryheater/
 ---
 As you know, the only down side to having lithium batteries is that they are not happy charging at sub-zero internal temperatures.
 Most of the RV lithium battery applications have a battery management system built in that prevents the destructive effects of cold charging by inhibiting a charge cycle if the temperature is too low.
 The Battle Borns that we installed have one of these battery management systems.